How the Journey Started

 Location of Guadalcanal

-The Solomon Islands is a tropical island paradise with thick primary rainforests still covering the mountainous interior.
-There are no resorts or big cities to be found on the island.
-In many villages it seems as if World War II could have happened yesterday because, so little has changed in the village life since.
-WWII battlefields and relics of war such as munitions, grenades, and even some human remains still dot the landscape.
-Many are concealed in caves and jungles others are easily found just by walking over a grassy hill.
-I hired a 4wd vehicle, driver/guide to explore some of these battlefields and to learn about the sacrifices that were made by the many American and Japanese soldiers that gave their lives fighting for their countries.
-I discovered that the land and its people were just as beautiful as the movie the Thin Red Line depicted them to be.
+The Solomon Islands are a true tropical paradise, with thick primary rainforests still covering the mountainous interior.
+There are no sprawling resorts or big cities on the islands; instead, many villages remain untouched by time, and it feels as if World War II could have happened just yesterday.
+The battlefields and relics of war—like munitions, grenades, and even human remains—still dot the landscape.
+Some are concealed within caves and dense jungle, while others lie in plain sight over grassy hills.
+I hired a 4WD vehicle with a local driver and guide to explore these historic sites and learn about the sacrifices of the American and Japanese soldiers who fought here.

 Village Girl